JeremyLikness/jeremylikness-blog/content/blog/2019-04-17_convert-modern-javascript-to-legacy-ecmascript-5-in-minutes/index.md

     - "/convert-modern-javascript-to-legacy-ecmascript-5-in-minutes-464b3d75f01f"
 ---

-## Use TypeScript to bring your New JavaScript to Old Browsers

 I recently posted a “quick start” guide for building Single Page Apps using the “Vanilla” JavaScript framework:

 [🔗 Vanilla.js — Getting Started](https://blog.jeremylikness.com/vanilla-js-getting-started-5df2553df0f0)